 The committee continued discussion of the mission statement about what might need to be revised and/or added.
 (Some limited notes of the discussion are below on next page.)
 JG created a Google Doc to facilitate the conversation, which will be shared with the committee to make further comments and adjustments after the meeting.
 The committee will review progress at the next meeting.

 The University’s Writing Across the Curriculum (WAC) program promotes the teaching of writing across all levels and all disciplines.
 Writing-to-learn activities have proven effective in developing critical thinking skills, learning discipline-specific content, and understanding and building competence in the modes of inquiry and writing for various disciplines and professions.
 The WAC program’s primary focus is to strengthen the teaching and learning of writing in undergraduate education.

 WAC also assists colleges, departments, and individual faculty members with all aspects of the teaching of writing and reading in their disciplines, including designing writing and reading assignments, responding to student writing, designing writing assessment, and using writing to improve critical thinking.
 WAC collaborates with other faculty development and support programs on campus and provides outreach to high schools and community colleges.

+Building writing competencies in their disciplines

+Enhancing writing within the individual curriculum.
+Beyond the courses, it is the department itself.
+Systemic planning throughout the curriculum.
+Systemic reflection and revision

+Including support for individual courses and for the enhancement of writing

+As well as department-wide self-study and self reflection about curriculum.

+JM suggestion to restructure

+Goals to reflect in mission – department wide and individual courses.

+Including department-wide and individual courses

+Establighing a culture of writing enhancement within departments.

+DM: for WEC the word “sequential” should somehow be there.
+Like, there is a central course that you start at for writing in that discipline, then 2nd and 3rd arrays of course.
+Start with a course or a kind of course.
+The dept has achieved a certain basis.

+TERMS WE WANT TO INCLUDE

+Promoting teaching of writing across all levels

+Promoting writing and the teaching of writing

+Writing to learn activities.

+Start with “Because the writing to learn activiieties prove X, we do WAC.
+WAC will do/help these things.
+Help teachers teach so that students can learn to write in order to think.

+Abilty to write is essential to being able to think clearly.

+Start with:

+The WAC program strengthens the teaching and learning of reading and writing in undergraduate education.

+Teaching not only learning to write, but writing to learn.

+JM might that put writing as a service rather than a discipline?

+The reason for writing is to identify the primary moments in a course that merits slowing down thinking.

+Original: Writing-to-learn activities have proven effective in developing critical thinking skills, learning discipline-specific content, and understanding and building competence in the modes of inquiry and writing for various disciplines and professions.

+We are not just teaching students to write coherently/correctly, but to use the process of writing itself to aide in learning the subject matter.

+Maybe second paragraph belongs in the goals?
+Everyone thinks it sounds like process.

+GH feels strongly that we should start with a justification.

-strengthensLooked at University of Missouri’s mission statement.
+Looked at University of Missouri’s mission statement.

 What we may want to do, is when thinking of objectives we can look back to this example.